 Students must sign a Student Driver Agreement before driving themselves to school.
 Any student who drives themself to school should park in the designated student parking area.
 If a student driver arrives late, they must sign in with the school office.
+Spaces are limited and awarded on a first-come first-served basis.
 No student will be permitted to leave campus for lunch under their own supervision, regardless of having turned legal age, unless they are personally signed out by a parent/guardian.
 Student drivers who need to leave school for an appointment must be excused by a parent/guardian phone call or written permission submitted to the school office (frontoffice@scottsdaleprep.org).
 Student drivers may not return to their car, during the school day, for any reason without school office or teacher approval.

 Upperclassmen may purchase an SPA or ACS Parking Lot Permit through the online Payment Portal.
-Parking in the SPA or ACS parking lots without displaying a permit on the rearview mirror may result in a student's car being towed at owner's expense.
+There will be a fee of \$150 for the parking permit.
+Parking in the SPA or ACS parking lots without displaying a permit on the rearview mirror or on a dashboard may result in a student's car being towed at owner's expense.